ShelpAm/blog/README.md

 - To start the webhook server, run `python tools/webhook_server.py _site`, where you can replace `_site` by any other place you wish to generate the site to.

+### Notes

+This project is configured with webhook.

 ## ***The belows are README info from the original repository.***

 [![Gem Version](https://img.shields.io/gem/v/jekyll-theme-chirpy)][gem]&nbsp;